musicalglass/KAOS/KAOS_Horizons_CHS/README.md

 - Corporate interests
 - The Space Program

-In other words errors sprang into existence in expontially ever increasing error upon error.
-This resultant legacies spawned computers with half a megabyte of memory which filled a gymnasium and hard drives the size of an extra large deluxe deep dish pizza.
-In the current version of Reality v0.9898... this would fit on a chip the size of the fingernail on your little pinky.
+In other words errors sprang into existence in expontially ever increasing error upon error caused by the *Unenlightened Ones with Far Too Much Cash*.
+The resultant legacies spawned computers with half a megabyte of memory which filled a gymnasium and hard drives the size of an extra large deluxe deep dish pizza.
+In the current version of Reality v0.9898... this would fit on a chip the size of the fingernail on your little pinky!

 Thus arose the **CHS Pantheon**:
 Cylinders.